Galaxypedia-Wiki/Galaxypedia/content/wiki/Community/Clans/Blood Ravens.md

 ## Trivia

-The **Blood Ravens** is no longer active on galaxy.
+The **Blood Ravens** are no longer active on galaxy.
 However, the discord group has not been disbanded and has been converted into a gaming group.

 ## Gallery